tolgee/tolgee-js/packages/core/README.md

 Each integration is end-to-end tested via cypress.
 The tests are defined in `/e2e/cypress/e2e` directory.

-To run the e2e tests, simply run the following:
+To run the e2e tests, run
 ```
 pnpm run e2e run <integration>
 ```